zuhi535/Currency-converter/README.md

 ## How It Works

+> [!NOTE]
+> **Dynamic Exchange Rates:** Currently, the exchange rates are manually included in the code.
+For real-time data, you can integrate an API like Fixer.io or Open Exchange Rates.

 The currency converter performs the following steps:

 1. The user selects the source and target currencies from dropdown menus.